szehl/ath9k-hmac/README.md

 ```
 Everything went well.

-## How to install HMAC on other Linux distributions:
+## How to install HMAC on other Linux distributions and Kernels:

 Go to  https://www.kernel.org/pub/linux/kernel/projects/backports/stable
 and look for the backports version that fits for your kernel, download and unpack  it.